Directory

 A-Z Index

-The Joyce and Harvey White International Plaza was constructed in 1998 as a memorial to Northwest's global enrollment.
-The Plaza, which is a symbol of good will and peace, recognizes the various countries of currently enrolled students.
-The International Plaza boasts the flags of 54 nations, and also displays 5 clocks showing the time from Maryville to Istanbul.
+The Joyce and Harvey White International Plaza was constructed in 1998 as a tribute to Northwest's global enrollment.
+A symbol of goodwill and peace, it recognizes the various countries of currently enrolled Northwest students.
+It boasts the flags of 54 nations and displays five clocks showing times between Maryville and Istanbul.

-Joyce White (formerly Smith) was born in Maryville and attended kindergarten at Northwest in the southwest 1st floor of the Administration Building.
-A graduate of Maryville High School, Joyce attended Northwest Missouri State University, completing a B.S. in Business Education and Spanish.
+Joyce Smith White was born in Maryville and attended kindergarten at Northwest's Horace Mann Laboratory School when it was located in the southwest corner of the Administration Building's first floor.
+After graduating from Maryville High School, she attended Northwest, completing a Bachelor of Science degree in business education and Spanish.

 Joyce's passion for promoting diversity and helping international students acclimate to life in the United States was the impetus for her establishing an organization in the 1960s called the "Wives of the World."
-As she explains, in those days most foreign students at institutions across America were men, and their wives often found isolated in campus housing, sometimes with small children and with little or no knowledge of the English language.
-Wives of the World worked to ensure these women were supported and able to interact successfully in their new community by providing free English language instruction and other services.
+She explained that in those days most foreign students at institutions across America were men, and their wives often were isolated in campus housing, sometimes with small children and with little or no knowledge of the English language.
+Wives of the World worked to ensure these women were supported and able to interact successfully in their communities by providing free English language instruction and other services.

 Joyce was a teacher both at Maryville High School and at Northwest.
 During her years at Northwest, she taught literature under the chairmanship of Dr. Joseph Dreps.
-Joyce would later tell Northwest President Dr. Robert Foster that these were the happiest years of her life!
+She would later tell Northwest President Dr. Robert Foster that those were the happiest years of her life.

 Launch Plaza Experience